GMOD/jbrowse-components/website/docs/superquickstart_web.md

 ## Index only a specific assembly
 jbrowse text-index --out /var/www/html/jbrowse2 -a hg19

-## Index only some specific trackIds
+### Index only some specific trackIds
+jbrowse text-index --out /var/www/html/jbrowse2 --tracks=mygenes1,mygenes2

+### Index each track individually
-jbrowse text-index --out /var/www/html/jbrowse2 --tracks mygenes
+jbrowse text-index --out /var/www/html/jbrowse2 --tracks=mygenes1,mygenes2 --perTrack

 ## If you already have a text-index, you have to use --force to overwrite the old one
 jbrowse text-index --out /var/www/html/jbrowse2 --force